masesgroup/KNet/src/documentation/articles/API_extensibility.md

 ```

 The example above consider the classes `Future` and `RecordMetadata` not implemented yet.
-Anyway them exists in JVM.
+Anyway them exists in JVM™.

 ### Input and Return class are not available